-Section 1.3 We must ensure that you get timely access to your covered services and drugs
+Section 1.2 We must ensure that you get timely access to your covered services and drugs

-As a member of our plan, you have the right to choose a primary care physician (PCP) in the plan's network to provide and arrange for your covered services (Chapter 3 explains more about this).
-Call Customer Care to learn which doctors are accepting new patients (phone numbers are located in Chapter 2, Section 1 of this booklet).
-You also have the right to go to a women's health specialist (such as a gynecologist) without a referral.
+You have the right to choose a provider in the plan's network.
+Call Customer Care to learn which doctors are accepting new patients.
+(Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet.)
+You also have the right to go to a women's health specialist (such as a gynecologist) without a referral and still pay the in-network cost-sharing amount.